-New Zealanders race to save whales after 400 stranded
+New Zealanders Race to Save Whales After 400 Stranded

-Whales are stranded at Farewell Spit near Nelson, New Zealand Friday, Feb.
-10, 2017.
-New Zealand volunteers formed a human chain in the water at a remote beach on Friday as they tried to save about 100 whales after more than 400 of the creatures beached themselves in one of the worst whale strandings in the nation's history.
+New Zealand volunteers formed a human chain in the water at a remote beach on Friday as they raced to save dozens of whales after more than 400 of the creatures beached themselves in one of the worst whale strandings in the nation's history.
+About three-quarters of the pilot whales were already dead when they were found Friday morning at Farewell Spit at the tip of the South Island.

 Add your comments below